6e5ey/KSP_Waybills/README.md

 # KSP_Waybills
- Get waybills of the orders to be shipped and send to TG
+ Get waybills of the orders to be shipped and sent to TG